ask2k21/salary-prediction/README.md

 # salary-prediction

-using a Regression model to predict the stock prices
+using a linear Regression model to predict the salary applicable to an applied candidate based on different features of the candidate.
 </br>
 Author: Srihith Gangishetti</br>